MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 ### Step 4: Inference

-So far we looked at how to get text into an LLM and (on a high level) how to learn from that text.
+So far we looked at how to expose text to an LLM and (on a high level) how to learn from that text.
 But we were very clear about the LLM only producing probabilities over tokens. **How do we get the LLM to actually generate text?**

 To generate text, just repeatedly predict a token distribution and sample a token from it. **The higher the assigned probability for a token, the more likely it is to be sampled.** This is how we can get the LLM to produce text, one token at a time, appending that next token to the input for generating a new next token for this new sequence.
 This is called **autoregressive generation**.